Updated and expanded 9/10/2021

-Elementor is the most popular WordPress page builder, having more than 3 million users.
+Elementor is the most popular WordPress page builder.
 There is a free version and a premium Pro version.
-Early 2019 Elementor Pro added support for creating theme templates that work with standard and Custom Post Types.
+Elementor Pro includes a Theme Builder, a Form Builder, and a Popup Builder.

-The theming features are easy to use and built in to the Pro plugin.
-The widgets from Elementor allow you to connect fields in your template to fields in your Custom Post Types.
+The theming features are easy to use and allow you to connect fields in your template to fields in your Custom Post Types.
 You can create templates, headers and footers and set the conditions for use.
 The theming features work with all themes.

 Pros: You can use Elementor Pro to create templates for built in post types, CPTs, create template parts, headers, footers, and custom 404 pages.
 The Elementor Pro theme template building features are easy to use and the support for dynamic content is good.
 It gets updates and new features regularly and has a huge community.
 Elementor Pro is GPL licensed.